NMOSD & MOGAD

 - Distinct entity from both AQP4-NMOSD and MS — different pathogenesis, clinical phenotype, MRI, treatment response, and prognosis

-- Testing: cell-based assay (CBA) using live or fixed cells expressing full-length human MOG; ELISA and Western blot have unacceptable false-positive rates
+- Testing: live cell-based assay (CBA) preferred using cells expressing full-length human MOG; fixed CBA acceptable but with higher false-positive rate; ELISA and Western blot are NOT recommended

 - Demographics: affects all ages; children and young adults predominant; no strong sex predominance (unlike AQP4-NMOSD)